CiscoSecurity/tr-05-serverless-palo-alto-autofocus/README.md

-Now, the only thing left to do is to follow one of these URLs to navigate to SecureX Threat Response page in your region and create the Palo Alto AutoFocus module using your Lambda's URL and Have I Been Pwned API key:
+Now, the only thing left to do is to follow one of these URLs to navigate to SecureX Threat Response page in your region and create the Palo Alto AutoFocus module using your Lambda's URL and Palo Alto AutoFocus API key:
 - US: https://securex.us.security.cisco.com/integrations/available/<...>/new
 - EU: https://securex.eu.security.cisco.com/integrations/available/<...>/new
 - APJC: https://securex.apjc.security.cisco.com/integrations/available/<...>/new